“I Don’t Want to Eat Healthy”: 3 Keys to Help You Do It Anyways

 We’d never expect to go from a couch potato to a marathon runner in 4 weeks.
 Or, we wouldn’t commit to playing the piano at our cousin’s wedding next summer when we’d never touched those ivory keys.

-Just like training for a marathon or learning to play the piano, if getting from point A to point B seems utterly impossible, we’d probably bow out before we even committed to start.
+Just like training for a marathon or learning to play the piano, if getting from point A to point B seems utterly impossible, we’d probably bow out before we even commit to starting.

 Manageable Changes